kaitlin-fair/ECE495_Fa24/book/venv_setup.md

 ### Test your environment

-- [Go to the Setup Notebook page](nengo_495setup.ipynb) and download the Jupyter Notebook by clicking the download button at the top of the page.
+- [Go to the Setup Notebook page](495setup_LastName.ipynb) and download the Jupyter Notebook by clicking the download button at the top of the page.
 Save the file to your `495_workspace` folder.

+- Change the filename so that `LastName` is replaced with _your last name_.

 - Open the file in VS Code and click `Run All`.